volkerrath/JacoPyAn/README.md

 For this reason, some minor changes in $\texttt{ModEM}$ were made.
 They do not touchb the usual functionality, as they are controled by compiler directives.
 Activating the new code is done by adding $\texttt{-DJAC}$ to the $\texttt{FFLAGS}$ line in the corresponding
 $\texttt{Makefile}$.
-The adapted code can be found in the $\texttt{modem}$ subdirectory of the  $\texttt{JacoPyAn}$ repository, and can be simply copied to the original $\texttt{f90}$ subdirectory in the original souce code.
+The adapted code can be found in the $\texttt{modem}$ subdirectory of the  $\texttt{JacoPyAn}$ repository, and can be simply copied to the original $\texttt{f90}$ subdirectory in the original source code.

 The changes made in the souce code will only be relevant to the parts used  by the calculation and storage of the Jacobian.
 In addition to the binary file $\texttt{Model.jac}$ containing the physical-space Jacobian (the name is arbitrary), also an ASCII file $`\texttt{Model\_jac.dat}`$ is